guilhermemtr/xSwipe/README.md

 If you have any suggestions feel free to send me a message.

 #TODO
+* Add press detection (and distinguish from force touches)
+* Add pinch detection
 * Add configuration files for major environments (gnome, kde, mate, xfce, etc) and a default one.
-* Add pinch detection
 * Add support for multiple touch forces, being able to configure it (by the JSON file)
-* Change the project to python or any other language.
-I don't know almost nothing about perl :s
-* Allow the binding of gestures to commands (not only to shortcut keys)
-* Add debug commands (to show whenever an event is detected)
-* Add press detection (and distinguish from force touches)